 Medical imaging professionals, also known as radiologic technologists or ‘rad techs,’ capture and provide high-quality electronic medical images to radiologists for interpretation and diagnosis.
 These professionals work in hospitals, physician's offices, diagnostic imaging centers, outpatient clinics, orthopedic clinics, medical sales, and educational settings.
-If you embrace advanced technology, have good communication skills, demonstrate empathy, take the initiative, exhibit physically solid stamina, are flexible and adaptable, and think critically and problem-solve effectively, you are a great candidate.
+You are a great candidate if you embrace advanced technology, have good communication skills, demonstrate empathy, take the initiative, exhibit physically solid stamina, are flexible and adaptable, and think critically and problem-solve effectively.

 Prepare for Immediate Employment

 The future employment outlook for Medical Imaging is positive.
 This growth is due to an aging population, an increase in chronic diseases, and advancements in technology that allow for more precise and less invasive diagnostic procedures.
 Additionally, there will be a high demand for medical imaging professionals in rural and underserved areas.
 Roughly 16,600 job openings are projected each year, over the decade.
 Refer to Career Coach to learn more about related professions and compensation.